Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Transmission Light Comes On

-Most modern cars will warn you when there’s a problem with the transmission.
+Most contemporary cars will warn you when there’s a problem with the transmission.
 Sensors often pick up on issues long before we realize they’re present.

-You might notice a transmission warning light or a notification on your screen.
-If it’s about the transmission and you’ve added too much ATF, chances are they’re related symptoms.
+You might notice a transmission warning light or an alert on your display.
+If it’s about the transmission and you’ve added excessive ATF, chances are they’re connected symptoms.

 Heavy Gear Changes